-QCAT can take a new look at (review) some decisions made by the Department of Children, Youth Justice and Multicultural Affairs (the department).
+QCAT can take a new look at (review) some decisions made by the Department of Children, Youth Justice and Multicultural Affairs (the Department).

-Decisions we can review about children and young people include:
+Reviewable decisions about children and young people include:

 - who they should live with